Orlando Manatee Tours

 The Elegant Beauty of Kayaking Blue Springs State Park

 Kayaking Blue Springs is one of Florida’s most exciting and captivating kayaking tours.
-Kayaking along the spring run and the amazing St. Johns River, elevates one’s senses and brings awareness of the areas raw natural beauty.
-The spring can pump up to 102 million gallons of crystal clear water a day.
-Kayaking down some the small tributaries off the St. Johns River, gives you a true feeling of old Florida with wildlife at almost every turn.
-The huge cypress trees drape over the forest wetland, as if they were standing guard over all the abundant life beneath them.
+Kayaking along the spring run and the amazing St. Johns River elevates one’s senses and brings awareness of the area’s raw natural beauty.
+The spring can pump up to 102 million gallons of crystal-clear water a day.
+Kayaking down some of the small tributaries of the St. Johns River gives you a true feeling of old Florida with wildlife at almost every turn.
+The huge cypress trees drape over the forested wetland as if they were standing guard over all the abundant life beneath them.
 Kayaking Blue Springs can bring a blissful calm to the soul, and a peaceful awareness of the simplistic elegance of nature.
 Relax & Enjoy!
-Greg Braswell – Florida Native, UF Master Naturalist, Owner/Guide – Kayaking FloridaHistory of Blue Springs

-The Saint Johns River is the longest river in Florida.
+The Saint Johns River is the longest in Florida.
 The river is 310 miles long and begins south in Indian River county, and flows north to Mayport in Jacksonville, where is dumps into the Atlantic Ocean.
 It’s been called the lazy river because it flows at a rate of 3 mph.
-There is only 30 ft. difference in elevation between the headwaters and the mouth of the river, Blue Springs is the largest spring on the St Johns River.Manatee Fun Facts
+There is only a 30 ft. difference in elevation between the headwaters and the mouth of the river, Blue Springs is the largest spring on the St Johns River.

-- Florida manatees are a subspecies of the west Indian manatee.
+- Florida manatees are a subspecies of the West Indian manatee.

 - Closest living relative is the elephant & hyrax.